10 Best Protein Shakes for Weight Loss of 2026

 Are protein shakes a good meal replacement?

-Protein shakes are an OK replacement for meals, but keep in mind that food-based meals include other vital nutrients — not just protein.
+Protein shakes are an okay replacement for meals, but keep in mind that food-based meals include other vital nutrients — not just protein.
 Ideally, a shake that replaces a meal would have enough calories and protein to be satisfying and contain some fiber and vitamins and minerals.

-It's possible.
-In some studies, increasing protein intake is linked to losing belly fat.
 Whenever you lose body fat, the losses come from all over your body, though, not just one particular area.

 Yes, you can increase protein just by incorporating more protein-rich food sources into your regular diet.
 High-protein foods include Greek yogurt, meats, poultry, fish, beans, lentils, and soy products.
 For example, 4 oz of chicken breast is about the size of a deck of cards and has about 34 g of protein.